 The earliest date to submit signed ballot issue petitions to county election administrators for 2014 ballot issues (other than for initiative referendum petitions referring an act of the 2013 Legislature) is October 18, 2013.

 - There is no earliest date in law for initiative referenda petitions to be submitted to county election administrators, after the petition form is reviewed and approved as provided by law.

-1. To qualify an initiative or referendum for the ballot, signatures of 5 percent of the total number of qualified voters in the state, including 5 percent of the voters in each of 34 legislative house districts must be obtained (a total of 24,175 signatures for the 2014 ballot).
+1. To qualify an initiative or referendum for the ballot, signatures of 5 percent of the total number of qualified voters in the state (based on the number of votes cast for the office of governor in the last general election), including 5 percent of the voters in each of 34 legislative house districts must be obtained (a total of 24,175 signatures for the 2014 ballot).

 - To suspend an act passed by the 2013 legislature, signatures must be obtained from 15 percent of the total number of qualified electors (as defined in Article III, Section 7 of the Montana Constitution) in each of at least 51 legislative representative districts.

-To qualify a constitutional amendment for the ballot, signatures of 10 percent of the total number of qualified voters in the state, including 10 percent of the voters in each of 40 legislative house districts must be obtained (a total of 48,349 signatures for the 2014 ballot).
+To qualify a constitutional amendment for the ballot, signatures of 10 percent of the total number of qualified voters in the state (based on the number of votes cast for the office of governor in the last general election), including 10 percent of the voters in each of 40 legislative house districts must be obtained (a total of 48,349 signatures for the 2014 ballot).

 2. A person gathering signatures for an initiative, referendum, or to call a constitutional convention must be a resident, as provided in 1-1-215, MCA , of the state of Montana, and may not be paid anything of value based on the number of signatures gathered.

 3. Only registered voters may sign ballot issue petitions, and they must sign their name substantially the same way as they did on their voter registration card.